GUIDE TO REASONABLE ACCOMMODATIONS

 but don't force it if they are uncomfortable.
 Address students naturally.

-a single disability and assumes there are also intellectual, social,
+a single disability and assume there are also intellectual, social,

 and additional physical deficits.